picodaq/picodaq.github.io/source/hwspecs.rst

 Notes
 ~~~~~

-1. RMS, measured over 10 Hz to 10 kHz
+1. RMS, measured over 10 Hz to 10 kHz.
 2. For one channel.
 Two channels are sampled sequentially, each at
    half the max. rate.
-3. All channels simultaneous
+3. All channels simultaneous.

 Analog output